Coisotropic Ekeland-Hofer capacities: Introduction

 \subsection{Coisotropic capacity}

-Recently, Lisi and Rieser \cite{LiRi13} introduced the notion of a \textsf{coisotropic capacity} (i.e., a symplectic capacity relative to a coisotropic submanifold of a symplectic manifold).
+Recently, Lisi and Rieser \cite{LiRi13} introduced the notion of a coisotropic capacity (i.e., a symplectic capacity relative to a coisotropic submanifold of a symplectic manifold), and discussed their motivations and backgrounds.
 Let $(M,\omega)$ be a symplectic manifold and $N\subset M$ a coisotropic submanifold. ({\it In this paper all manifolds are assumed to be connected without special statements}!)
-An equivalence relation $\sim$ on $N$ was called a \textsf{coisotropic equivalence relation} if $x$ and $y$ are on the same leaf then $x\sim y$ (cf. \cite[Definition 1.4]{LiRi13}).
-A special example is the so-called \textsf{leaf relation} $\sim$: \; $x\sim y$ if and only if $x$ and $y$ are on the same leaf.
-For two tuples $(M_0, N_0, \omega_0, \sim_0)$ and $(M_1, N_1, \omega_1, \sim_1)$ as above, a \textsf{relative symplectic embedding} from $(M_0, N_0, \omega_0)$ and $(M_1, N_1, \omega_1)$ is a symplectic embedding $\psi: (M_0, \omega_0)\to (M_1, \omega_1)$ satisfying $\psi^{-1}(N_1) = N_0$ (\cite[Definition 1.5]{LiRi13}).
-Such an embedding $\psi$ is said to \textsf{respect the pair of coisotropic equivalence relations} $(\sim_0,\sim_1)$ if for every $x, y \in N_0$,
+An equivalence relation $\sim$ on $N$ was called a \textbf{coisotropic equivalence relation} if $x$ and $y$ are on the same leaf then $x\sim y$ (cf. \cite[Definition 1.4]{LiRi13}).
+Special examples are the trivial relation defined by $x\sim y$ for every pair $x, y\in N$ and the so-called \textbf{leaf relation} defined by $x\sim y$ if and only if $x$ and $y$ are on the same leaf.
+For two tuples $(M_0, N_0, \omega_0, \sim_0)$ and $(M_1, N_1, \omega_1, \sim_1)$ as above, a \textsf{relative symplectic embedding} from $(M_0, N_0, \omega_0)$ to $(M_1, N_1, \omega_1)$ is a symplectic embedding $\psi: (M_0, \omega_0)\to (M_1, \omega_1)$ satisfying $\psi^{-1}(N_1) = N_0$ (\cite[Definition 1.5]{LiRi13}).
+Such an embedding $\psi$ is said to \textbf{respect the pair of coisotropic equivalence relations} $(\sim_0,\sim_1)$ if for every $x, y \in N_0$,

 The standard symplectic space $(\mathbb{R}^{2n},\omega_0)$ has coisotropic linear subspaces

 for $k=0,\cdots,n$, where we understand $\mathbb{R}^{n,0}=\{x\in\mathbb{R}^{2n}\,|\,x=(q_1,\cdots,q_n,0,\cdots,0)\}$.
 Denote by $\sim$ the leaf relation on $\mathbb{R}^{n,k}$, and by